Yanomami humanitarian crisis: Sexual abuse, rape and illegal adoptions

 A report published by Instituto Socioambiental and co-authored by the Hutukara Yanomami and the Wanasseduume Ye'kwana indigenous associations showed testimonies by indigenous women who said illegal miners offered them food or gold in exchange for sex with them and/or their children.
 Three 13-year-olds reportedly died after being raped by illegal miners in 2020.
 Sexually transmitted infections have also been reported among Yanomami people.
 Additionally, the federal government opened probes into reports of illegal adoptions and systemic sexual abuse against Yanomami children.
 As of February 2023, at least 30 girls and teenagers are pregnant due to rapes by miners, according to reports from an indigenous association.

 Death toll

 Though estimates of overexploitation-related deaths of the Yanomami people are very scattered and under-reported due to the remoteness of the territory, reports revealed 99 Yanomami children aged 5-year-old or younger died in 2022, of which a third was due to pneumonia, and from 2019 to 2023 a total of 570 Yanomami children died because of malnutrition, hunger and mercury poisoning.

+During the first year of the government of Luiz Inácio Lula da Silva, the number of deaths reached a peak in 2023, with 428 fatalities recorded over the year.
+In the following year, the number declined to 337; however, this figure remained higher than the level observed at the onset of the humanitarian crisis.